 Improving the process

 Having said that, let us return to the main point of our discussion.
-Like our prospective client above, already have an approval workflow solution and are wondering how it can be improved by requesting feedback from others to help approvers make informed decisions.
+Similar to our prospective client above, you already have an approval workflow solution and are seeking ways to improve it by gathering feedback from others to help approvers make informed decisions.

 The simple and straightforward approach